IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/projectRoadmap.md

         *   Description: Provides quick access to snippets from Litecoin developer documentation, links to key resources, and answers to common technical questions for developers building on Litecoin.
         *   Example Queries: "How to use Litecoin RPC call [method_name]?", "Link to Litecoin improvement proposals (LIPs).", "What are common Litecoin scripting opcodes?"
     *   **Feature 5: Curated Knowledge Base**
         *   Description: A continuously updated library of well-researched, clearly written articles and data covering all aspects of Litecoin.
 This content is explicitly structured for optimal machine retrieval and serves as the primary source for the chatbot's answers.
+Content generation may be initiated by research tools like DeepSearch, but all such content undergoes rigorous human vetting and curation to meet our 'canonical' standard before being integrated.

 ## Architectural Overview & Patterns
 *   The project utilizes a Next.js frontend and a Python/FastAPI backend.
 The architecture is centered around a **content-first RAG pipeline**, where a curated knowledge base is ingested to provide context for the LLM, ensuring responses are grounded in verified information.
 A microservices-oriented architectural approach is being considered for the RAG capabilities, with further details to be fleshed out as development progresses.